Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 * Added the Qumulo Authoritative DNS (QDNS) to Qumulo Core
 * Added support for latest Western Digital Ultrastar DC SN640 SSD firmware
 * Resolved an issue with incorrect drive types for nodes in on-premises clusters
+* Modified the `ListBuckets` S3 API action to use the `BucketPolicy` permission together with Role-Based Access Control (RBAC) in Qumulo Core

 ## Qumulo Core 7.4.4
 {{page.varDownloadsRelnotes}}